GoldenKnight09/Stock-index-dashboard/README.md

 # Stock & index dashboard
 This is a simple dashboard designed to visualize various stock & index prices.
 There are two versions of it: one is written in R (Shiny) and the other is written in Python (Dash).
+The two versions are designed to present the information in the same manner as much as possible, the only difference being the language used to write the code.

 ## Key features:
 - Displays stocks & indices on separate graphs (limited to one stock and index at a time).